 5. Sexual or Inappropriate Content

-Posting sexual or inappropriate content is not allowed by Instagram and can result in a Ban for your account.
+Posting sexual or inappropriate content is not allowed by Instagram and can result in a ban on your account.

 6. Copyright Infringement